sparklemotion/sqlite3-ruby/INSTALLATION.md

 db.execute("CREATE VIRTUAL TABLE demo USING spellfix1;")
 ```

-### How do I use an alternative sqlite3 implementation?
+### How do I use my own sqlite3 shared library?

-Some packages, like pSQLite Encryption Extension ("SEE"), are intended to be ABI-compatible drop-in replacements for the sqlite3 shared object.
+Some folks have strong opinions about what features they want compiled into sqlite3; or may be using a package like SQLite Encryption Extension ("SEE").
+This section will explain how to get your Ruby application to load that specific shared library.

 If you've installed your alternative as an autotools-style installation, the directory structure will look like this:

 ```
-/opt/see
+/opt/sqlite3
 ├── bin
 │   └── sqlite3
 ├── include